-- 8.1 Throughout the school year, teachers regularly remind their classes of the Golden Rules.
+- 8.1 Throughout the school year, teachers regularly remind their classes of the Moral Code.
 For the majority of our children, this reminder from a member of staff will be all that is necessary during their time at the school. - 8.2 RIP Reprimand In Private.
-Reprimands by staff will be made in reference to the Golden Rules and wherever possible in private (i.e. not in front of other children) in a way that does not humiliate the child - 8.3 The school has a five step restorative approach to support behaviour: - 1.
-Verbal reminder a reminder of the Golden Rules - 2.
+Reprimands by staff will be made in reference to the MORAL code and wherever possible in private (i.e. not in front of other children) in a way that does not humiliate the child - 8.3 The school has a five step restorative approach to support behaviour: - 1.
+Verbal reminder a reminder of the moral code - 2.
 Verbal warning a clear verbal caution delivered in private (RIP) and clearly stating the consequences if they continue. - 3.
 Second verbal warning RIP.
 At this stage the child is required to stay behind at the end of the session. - 4.
-Thinking Time outside the classroom (or side of the playground during break) for the child to reflect and/or calm down. - 5.
-Repair Meet with the child to establish: What happened?
+Time out outside the classroom (or side of the playground during break) for the child to reflect and/or calm down. - 5.
+Repair Conduct a meeting with the child to establish: What happened?
 What were you thinking at the time?
 What have you thought since?
 How did this make people feel?
-Who has been affected?
-What do our Golden Rules tell us?
-What would you do differently next time? - 8.4 Meeting with parents this meeting will focus on the support that is available for the child.
+Who has been affected? - 8.4 Meeting with parents this meeting will focus on the support that is available for the child.
 This meeting may include the Inclusion Leader who may support the class teacher in developing a behaviour plan.